Russia-Ukraine latest news: Macron, Scholz and Draghi set for crunch meeting in Kyiv

 Pictured: A 67-year-old Ukrainian citizen is seen among ruins of her completely demolished house

-Ukraine remains in control of the Azot chemical plant in Sevierodonetsk where hundreds of civilians are sheltering, the region's governor said today.
+Ukraine remains in control of the Azot chemical plant in Severodonetsk, the region's governor said today.

 "Azot is not blocked, fighting is going on in the streets next to the plant," Serhiy Gaidai said on Ukrainian television.